Article - Estates and Trusts

 (ii) The estate is unable to pay the fees by reason of poverty.

-(b) (1) For taking probate of wills and furnishing 2 certified copies of the will and codicils, granting letters of administration and furnishing 12 certificates of letters, issuing warrants to appraise, entering on estate docket, filing elections of surviving spouses to take intestate shares, filing renunciations and disclaimers, filing and recording wills, bonds, inventories, accounts of sale, releases, administration accounts, petitions and orders, and other papers filed in the administration of decedents’ estates not otherwise specified in subsections (c) through (l) of this section, the probate fees under paragraph (2) of this subsection.
+(b) (1) For taking probate of wills and furnishing 2 certified copies of the will and codicils, granting letters of administration and furnishing 12 certificates of letters, issuing warrants to appraise, entering on estate docket, filing elections of surviving spouses to take intestate shares, filing renunciations and disclaimers, filing and recording wills, bonds, inventories, accounts of sale, releases, administration accounts, petitions and orders, and other papers filed in the administration of decedents’ estates not otherwise specified in subsections (c) through (l) of this section, the probate fees shall be as stated under paragraph (2) of this subsection.

 (2) Probate fees shall be assessed on the value of the probate estate at the following rates: